keenanwoodall/Deform/README.md

 2. Install `Burst` and `Mathematics`.
 3. Clone/download the repository directly into a project's `Assets` folder.

-**If you have any errors unclearable errors, try restarting Unity.
-If the errors persist, open a new issue and I'll do my best to help.**
+**If you have any errors unclearable errors try restarting Unity.
+If the errors persist open a new issue and I'll do my best to help.**

 ## Getting Started
 After installing, the first thing you'll probably want to do is deform a mesh.
 Every mesh that you want to deform must have a `Deformable` component added to it.
 This component is like a little manager for the mesh.
 Once your mesh has a `Deformable` component you can add `Deformer` components to the `Deformable`'s list of deformers to modify the mesh.